richpeck/exception_handler/README.md

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-This is important at is means `ExceptionHandler` has absolutely ZERO bloat on an app.
+This is important at is means `ExceptionHandler` has absolutely ZERO bloat.
 Rails is invoked ONCE (not twice like it is when using routes), delivering a response JUST LIKE if an exception wasn't raised.

 <p align="center">
   <strong>The <i>ONLY</i> professional solution to catch, process & handle Rails exceptions <i>WITHOUT</i> BLOAT:</strong>